 The park's founding legislation specifically recognizes the values associated with preserving opportunities for subsistence and recreational hunting and fishing (Glaspell and Watson 2003), and allows traditional means of access for subsistence use.
 Consequently, ORVs are commonly used to access customary subsistence hunting and fishing areas.
 ORV use is also allowed for recreational purposes on established ORV trails.
 Recreational ORV use is very utility-oriented; approximately 85 percent of the current recreational ORV use is related to sport hunting.
 ORVs are also used to access backcountry dispersed camping or fishing areas or as a means to access non-motorized activities.
 All existing motorized trails are "destination" trails that are used to access certain places or areas; consequently, there is very little driving up and down trails simply for the sake of four-wheeling.
 Within the analysis area, ORV access for subsistence purposes is allowed throughout the Nabesna area (although subsistence ORV users are encouraged to use established trails and dry stream beds), while recreational ORV access is allowed on six of the nine trails (the Suslota, a portion of Copper Lake, and Tanada Lake Trails are closed seasonally to recreational ORV use).
-Permits are required for recreational ORV use, and are encouraged but not required for subsistence ORV use.
-More information about ORV use is presented in Section 3.3.2.3.
+Permits are required for recreational ORV use, is presented in Section 3.3.2.3.